 - Leslie wakes up alone in Scott’s bed.
 He went out for a jog giving Leslie time to process what is happening for herself.
 I would be giddy too.
 But before we can get too giddy… there is a knock at the door and who should be there but our friend Morgan.
 She only has one thing on her mind.
 And Leslie who has been patient with Morgan all this time doesn’t look happy to see her.
 Morgan just kind of barges in.
 Doesn’t even ask.
 Just walks right in.
 Leslie tells her that Scott is out… Morgan doesn’t let that stop her from saying she wants to wait.
 She and Leslie shared a stilted hug before Scott walks in and looks like a deer in headlights.
 I am sure he figured that Morgan would not have the audacity to show up again… but that really shows how much he actually knew about her.
 Leslie excuses herself because it is definitely what I would have done.
 Why stick around and watch Morgan work her magic a second time?
 Scott lets her spill her guts about how she has abandonment issues and is working through things.
 Her mom died when she was 3 and blah blah blah… (You should hear me gagging.)
 Why didn’t Leslie slam the door in her face?
 I mean it isn’t her house but I get it.
 Leslie is listening in… and hears that he is falling for the nonsense.

 - Leslie returns to her home… Morgan is not there obviously and she paints her anger away.
 She returns to her job and things are back to normal for as long as they can be in a rom-com.
 Her friends support the idea of her becoming an athletic trainer… they are all for it (especially if they get courtside tickets.)
 Cut to Morgan and Scott at a sushi bar and she jumps right back into ordering the most expensive things on the menu.
-You would think that she would put the pause on that and tread lightly but no. When he shoots her down and tells her it is way to premature… she actually asks him if he is serious about being back together.
-Sis has audacity if nothing else.
+You would think that she would put the pause on that and tread lightly but no. She actually wants to pick up where she left off, she starts blathering about a wedding date and venue.
+I was blown away by the audacity but apparently it was hard out here in these streets.
+When he shoots her down and tells her it is way to premature… she actually asks him if he is serious about being back together.
 This man ain’t serious because he was to go slow after you left him high and dry?
 Come on sis.
 Even in the house, when Scott is playing the piano… It cuts between both Leslie and Scott and both of them seem miserable.
 Leave it to Morgan to put the final nail in the coffin too… She doesn’t care that he plays the piano… she doesn’t even feign interests.
 She shuts the door on him.

 I still enjoy this movie even though Scott gets on my nerves.
 (You would think it would be Morgan… But she is who she is… and really what you see is what you get.)
 Like how did you let this woman come back into your life after showing her true colors?
 Even if he didn’t get with Leslie… I really expected more from him as an intelligent man.
 She didn’t want to be in the house with you and didn’t even bother to tell you face to face… she just bounced.
 But the minute she showed back up, he went to telling Leslie… “well, this is the woman I was going to spend the rest of my life with…” She was that when she left you.
 She was in fact freshly engaged.
 But I always forgive Scott at the end of each movie… so you know it is what it is.